BrazilPowered/docker-dotnet/README.md

   build
 ```

+> Notice here that *Compose* merges the three input files to spin up your app.
+The first specifies the structure of the app and the second adds the build details, while the third gives the instructions to build any of the missing components.
+They're kept separate because they have different concerns, and this keeps them clean.
+Parts of these can later be combined when making a *stack file*.

-While it builds, have a look at the <a href="https://github.com/dockersamples/mta-netfx-dev/blob/part-3/docker/web/Dockerfile" target="_blank">new Dockerfile for the web app</a>.
+While it builds, have a look at the <a href="https://github.com/BrazilPowered/docker-dotnet/blob/2-performbetter/docker/web/Dockerfile" target="_blank">new Dockerfile for the web app</a>.
 The app has been upgraded from ASP.NET 3.5 to ASP.NET 4.7.
 The builder stage runs the build steps directly in Docker rather than using a PowerShell build script:

 ```
 FROM dockersamples/mta-dev-web-builder:4.7.1 AS builder